 Current Beer Mile World Record

-Corey Bellemore of Canada holds the current beer mile world record with a time of 4:33.6.
-It was set on October 28, 2017 at Kezar Stadium in San Francisco, CA during a Deltas soccer game as the half-time show.
-Corey ran 4:24 at the Beer Mile World Classic 2018 in Vancover, British Columbia, which would have shattered the world record by 9 seconds, but he was disqualified for having slightly too much foam left.
+Corey Bellemore of Canada holds the current beer mile world record with a time of 4:28.1.
+It was set on October 23, 2021 at the 2021 Beer Mile World Classic at Leigh Sports Village near Manchester, UK.
+This broke his own existing world record of 4:33 set in 2017.
+Corey ran 4:24 at the 2018 Beer Mile World Classic in Vancover, British Columbia, which would have shattered the world record by 9 seconds at the time, but he was disqualified for having slightly too much foam left.

 Beermile.com is not encouraging irresponsible or dangerous behavior.
 Don't try a beer mile if it's not legal where you are, if you're underage, or if you're not fit for it.
 If you hurt yourself or others or property, this site is not responsible.
 It's just a website.
 Don't be an idiot.